+8. The Guarantor agrees to pay on demand all reasonable out of pocket expenses (including reasonable fees and expenses of Counterparty’s counsel) in any way relating to the enforcement or protection of the rights of the Counterparty hereunder, provided that the Guarantor shall not be liable for any expenses of Counterparty if no payment under this Guaranty is due.

-7. THIS GUARANTY SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAW OF THE STATE OF TEXAS WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAWS.
+9. THIS GUARANTY SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAW OF THE STATE OF TEXAS WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAWS.
 The Guarantor, by its execution hereof, hereby submits to the non-exclusive jurisdiction of the courts of the State of Texas and of the United States of America sitting in Houston, Texas in connection with any action or proceeding relating to this Guaranty and hereby consents to service of process or other summons in any such action or proceeding brought by Counterparty against it in any such court by means of registered mail to the last known address of the Guarantor.
 Nothing herein, however, shall prevent service of process by any other means permitted by law or the bringing of any such action or proceeding in any other jurisdiction.

-8. None of the terms or provisions hereof may be waived, altered, modified or amended except by a writing duly signed by an authorized officer of Counterparty and by the undersigned.
+10. None of the terms or provisions hereof may be waived, altered, modified or amended except by a writing duly signed by an authorized officer of Counterparty and by the undersigned.
 If any term hereof shall be held to be invalid, illegal or unenforceable in any jurisdiction, the validity of all other terms shall in no way be affected thereby in that jurisdiction, and the unenforceability in that jurisdiction shall in no way affect the validity or enforceability of that or any other term hereof in any other jurisdiction.